 The first step you should take with your content marketing campaign is to set smart goals.

-Your overall goal may indeed be to get more sales, but you must be more specific about the goals that will achieve more sales.
+Your overall goal may indeed be to get more sales, but you must be more specific about the individual steps that will achieve more sales.

 Here is an example of some specific goals you may want to focus on:

 Get your Website traffic up to 100,000 visits a day.

 Have a Social Media Presence with 50,000 followers.

 Build an Email List of over 50,000 subscribers.